• Skip to main content

 Acute oral exposure to high levels of fluoride may cause nausea, vomiting, abdominal pain, diarrhea, drowsiness, headaches, polyuria (excessive urination) and polydipsia (excessive thirst), coma, convulsions, cardiac arrest, and even death.

-What Can be Done to Minimize Fluoride Exposure?
+What Can We Do to Minimize Fluoride Exposure?

 I’m sure you were surprised to learn where fluoride might be lurking while reading this article!